altola/sitelify-docs/docs/install.md

 Setting | Value
 --- | ---
 `Sitelify.LicenseKey` | Sitelify license key provided to you from Altola.
-`Sitelify.NetlifyAccessToken` | Netlify access token you created in the section [Create personal access token](#create-personal-access-token).
+`Sitelify.NetlifyAccessToken` | Netlify access token you created in the section [Get personal access token](/docs/get-access-token).

 ## Next steps